Danishlynx/Danishlynx/README.md

 ---

-I build systems that check their own work — deterministic simulations with server-side replay, allocation with zero-oversell stress proofs, agent output gated by linters and real browsers.
+I build systems that check their own work-deterministic simulations with server-side replay, allocation with zero-oversell stress proofs, agent output gated by linters and real browsers.
 Previously at **Energy Web** and **AAK Tele-Science**.
 Open to software engineer roles in the UK.

 ## Open source — DataHub core